QMeqGR/utils-maxima/README.md

 **integration:**

+\int a db = a b - \int b da

-byparts(expr,a,db,x) -- integration by parts for an expression.
+byparts(a,db,x) -- integration by parts for an expression.
 User inputs a, db parts of the expression.
 Does not evaluate the integrate(b*diff(a,x),x) integral.

-byparts2(expr,a,db,x) -- integration by parts for an expression.
+byparts2(a,db,x) -- integration by parts for an expression.
 User inputs a, db parts of the expression.
 Evaluates the integrate(b*diff(a,x),x) integral.

-byparts3(expr,a,db,x,l,u) -- integration by parts for an expression with limits.
+byparts3(a,db,x,l,u) -- integration by parts for an expression with limits.
 User inputs a, db parts of the expression and upper and lower limits.
 Does not evaluate the integrate(b*diff(a,x),x) integral.

-byparts4(expr,a,db,x,l,u) -- integration by parts for an expression with limits.
+byparts4(a,db,x,l,u) -- integration by parts for an expression with limits.
 User inputs a, db parts of the expression and upper and lower limits.
 Evaluates the integrate(b*diff(a,x),x) integral.